Starla2u/CDNRECON/README.md

 ## Installation and usage

 <b>Requires atleast python version 3.6 since it uses f-strings.
->It should work on any Linux distro.
-Tested on Arch Linux.
+>It should work on any Linux distribution.
+Tested and working on Arch Linux.

 <b>Clone the repository
 ```